MuammerBay/Omniverse_Extensions/README.md

 ---

 ## 2. Extension: Pose_Vis - SDG 3 Bounding Box Viewer
-The 3D Pose Visualizer extension built on top of the "SDG 2D bounding box metadata viewer extension.
-(Credits: Scott Dempsey (Sirens))"
+The 3D Pose Visualizer extension built on top of the "SDG 2D bounding box metadata viewer extension" (from Scott Dempsey (Sirens))

 This tool allows users to:
 - Visualize 3D poses of objects using bounding boxes projected onto images.